 The Lexus GX 460 is a midsize luxury SUV that is based heavily on the smaller of Toyota's two world market Land Cruisers.
-The GX 460 is Lexus' answer to those seeking a luxury SUV that can still perform off-road when necessary.
+With a leather-lined interior as well as robust body-on-frame construction, the GX 460 is Lexus' answer to those seeking a cushy SUV that can still perform off-road when necessary.

-The GX 460 is available in two trim levels -- base and Luxury.
+The GX 460 is available in Standard and Luxury trim levels.

 The GX 460 comes standard with dual front and knee airbags, front and second row side airbags, full-length side curtain airbags and traction and stability control systems.

-The Lexus GS 460 competes with the similarly-sized Mercedes-Benz M-Class and BMW X5, and to a much lesser extent, the Infiniti FX35.
+The Lexus GS 460 competes with the similarly-sized Mercedes-Benz M-Class and BMW X5.
 While those car-based crossovers offer similar amounts of luxury to the GS 460, the only 'ute that can best the big Lexus off-road is the Land Rover LR4.